gloceansh/dotfiles/README.md

 Clone this repository, and move all of the directories to `~/.config`.
 The wallpaper is in the Assets directory.

 > [!NOTE]
 > My dotfiles are still a work in progress, so expect some changes.
-If you encounter any issues, feel free to open an issue or a pull request.
+If you encounter any problems, feel free to open an issue or a pull request.